ppy/osu-wiki/wiki/osu!supporter/en.md

 ### One free username change

-*Note: minor name changes may be requested from the account support team for free—see [Account § Can I change my account's username?](/wiki/Help_centre/Account#name-changes)*
+*Note: Minor name changes may be requested from the account support team for free—see [Help centre/Account § Can I change my account's username?](/wiki/Help_centre/Account#name-changes).*

 Getting osu!supporter comes with the ability to change usernames for free for the first time, under [usual conditions](/wiki/Help_centre/Account#name-changes).